 New Iberia-based Leaning Oak Farm invites visitors to “get back to their roots” by visiting them for a family-friendly tour of their operation.
 It’s a great way to learn where your food comes from while hanging out with some really cute critters.
 Hang out with miniature donkeys and miniature paint horses, chase around some chickens and fall in love with some cute baby goats.
 Walk among rows of vegetables, berry patches and fruit trees.

-Leaning Oak Farm believes in preserving Cajun Country’s farming heritage through hands-on education, so when you come visit, know that you’ll leave with a greater appreciation for the work that goes into putting food on the table.
+Leaning Oak Farm believes in preserving the Cajun farming heritage through hands-on education, so when you come visit, know that you’ll leave with a greater appreciation for the work that goes into putting food on the table.